 The court, finding that the plaintiff also benefitted from improvements to the building, decided to order the municipality to pay the plaintiff $9,000 rather than the $15,000 sought, plus legal costs of $364.

 Asked for a response, Ste.
 Anne de Bellevue assistant to the mayor Martine Garand told The Suburban, ”the city will not comment at this time.
-It is currently analyzing the judgment and will issue comments later, if necessary.”
+It is currently analyzing the judgment and will issue comments later, if necessary.” n